AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/tradedesk-emails4.md

 >[!IMPORTANT]
 >
-> This documentation page was created by the *Trade Desk* team.
-For any inquiries or update requests, please contact your Trade Desk representative.
+> This documentation page was created by the *[!DNL Trade Desk]*team.
+For any inquiries or update requests, please contact your [!DNL Trade Desk] representative.

-This document is designed to help you activate profiles to your Trade Desk account for audience targeting and suppression based on CRM data.
+This document is designed to help you activate profiles to your [!DNL Trade Desk] account for audience targeting and suppression based on CRM data.

 Use [!DNL The Trade Desk] CRM destination for CRM data mapping, like email or hashed email address.
 Use the [other Trade Desk destination](/help/destinations/catalog/advertising/tradedesk.md) in the Adobe Experience Platform catalog for cookies and device ID mappings.